TomNolane/chat-bot-php/README.md

 Convert all words ($s) to big integer [from 0 to 1] and and comparing with $s2 as a percentage (where 100% is not maximum)

-Just copy bot.php and open in LAMP/XDebug/Web Page
+Just copy bot.php and open|start in LAMP/XDebug/Web Page

 ## It's show  next results: